Pasta for Babies – When to Introduce and Quick Recipes

-- Sauté the carrot puree on a pan add the pasta
+- Heat the carrot puree in a pan.

 4. Pasta Chicken Stew

-The quickest chicken and pasta dish with enough flavour for baby to relish.
+This is the quickest chicken and pasta dish with enough flavour for your baby to relish.

-- Simmer on low flame until the chicken is cooked and all the flavour has come together.
+- Simmer on low flame until the chicken is cooked and all the flavours come together.